majkinetor/au-packages/README.md

 ## Notes

 - If you use google mail for error notifications on a build server such as Appvayor, google will by default block authentication from unknown device.
-To receive those emails enable less secure apps [Allowing less secure apps to access your account](https://support.google.com/accounts/answer/6010255?hl=en).
+To receive those emails enable less secure apps - see [Allowing less secure apps to access your account](https://support.google.com/accounts/answer/6010255?hl=en).
 In any case, do not use your private email for this but create a new one and redirect its messages to your private one.
 This wont affect you if you run the scripts from your own machine from which you usually access the email.
 - If you are using Appvayor you should schedule your build under General options using [ncron](http://www.nncron.ru/help/EN/working/cron-format.htm) syntax, for example `0 22 * * *` runs the updater every night at 22h.